dotnet/runtime/docs/workflow/testing/mono/testing.md

 ```
     * To run the tests, copy that command and add `Android` at the end.

-* For more details about the nature of the runtime tests, please refer to [Coreclr testing documents](../coreclr)
+For more details about internals of the runtime tests, please refer to the [CoreCLR testing documents](../coreclr)

 ## Running Library Tests
 * Build and run library tests against Mono JIT: